 The use of AI has enabled smart apparel, or “smart clothes” that leverage IoT and electronic sensors to create a better user experience.
 By leveraging these technologies, smart clothes can offer a more comfortable experience and a more healthcare-focused experience.
 Below, we will examine some of these new possibilities in the textile industry.

-Enabling New Use Cases
+Enabling New Applications

 Much like how fitness trackers can help their users live a healthier and more attentive lifestyle, smart apparel combined with electronic sensing technology can do the same.
 However, since your clothes have a larger area of contact with your body than something like a smartwatch, smart apparel can potentially provide more types of physiological signal measurements.